anntzer/defopt/README.rst

 defopt was developed with the following guiding principles in mind:

 #. **The interface can be fully understood in seconds.** If it took any longer,
-   your time would be better spent learning a more flexible interface.
+   your time would be better spent learning a more flexible tool.

 #. **Anything you learn applies to the existing ecosystem.** The Sphinx-style_
    docstrings used by defopt are also used by Sphinx's autodoc_ extension to